 Types of organisations which we do not fund:

 - Housing Associations

 - Charities which seek funding for onward distribution to third parties.

 - Umbrella groups which do not provide direct services.

 - CICs limited by shares

-For capital or revenue funding up to and including £10,000 per annum.
-Applications for capital funding towards community facilities or transport services as detailed in the "Types of Funding" section above, also fall under this category.
+For revenue funding up to and including £10,000 per annum.
+Capital funding ranges from £500 to £20,000, which include requests towards community facilities or transport services as detailed in the "Types of Funding" section above that also fall under this category.